5.04: B. The Innate Immune System, PAMPs and DAMPs, and Inflammation

 - cytoplasmic ATP can then move outside of the cell through the glycoprotein membrane channel called pannexin 1;

 - extracellular ATP can bind to another membrane protein called the P2X7 purinoceptor.
 This protein becomes a cation channel, allowing K+ efflux since the ion has a higher concentration inside the cell than outside, as illustrated in Figure \(\PageIndex{34}\).
 The extracellular ATP "gates" open the P2X7 cation channel.
 The pore-forming toxin nigericin from Streptomyces hygroscopicus also leads to potassium ion efflux.
 Likewise, pore-forming proteins from S. aureus (hemolysins) lead to potassium ion efflux and activation of the NLRP3 inflammasome.
-We will discuss membrane protein in great detail in a later chapter.
+We will discuss membrane proteins in great detail in a later chapter.

 Other signals also activate the NLRP3 inflammasome.
 These include mitochondrial damage and the release of reactive oxygen species.